futuredapp/CellKit/README.md

 #### CellConvertible
 This protocol extends CellModel with associated type and thus can provide a default `cellClass` and `reuseIdentifier` value based on type's name.
-It's espeatially handy when you declare your cell in XIB, becouse all you need to do is define its associated type and CellKit will provide the rest.
+It's espetially handy when you declare your cell in XIB, because all you need to do is to define its associated type and CellKit will provide the rest.
-Here's an example
+Here's an example:
 ```swift
 class XIBCell: UITableViewCell, CellConfigurable {
     @IBOutlet private weak var label: UILabel!